Best Car Insurance in Minnesota for 2025 [Check Out the Top 10 Companies]

 Some of those direct measures that Daniel Schwarcz discussed are factors as well.

-What are the cheapest car insurance rates by ZIP code?
+The cheapest car insurance rates by ZIP code in Minnesota

 Most people don’t realize that their car insurance rates can be impacted just by the neighborhood that they call home.
 Sometimes just crossing the street into a new ZIP code can make a world of difference.
 Take a look at the tables below to find out what we mean.